surya4/surya4.github.io/README.md

 From app we can find the type the places we need for daily use.

 App is responsive and the other API I have used in FourSquare.

+### New Changes
+1. onerror mistake is changes in index.html
+2. Readme file is updated.
+3. undefined values of url is fixed.
+I have removed the fields which are not available.
+4. .fail method is added in script.js file
+5. this.toggle in script.js is modified as per instruction